MichaelSchneeberger/rxbp/docs/20191002_multicasting.md

 )
 ```

-Now we can consume the flowable called "source" by applying the
-appropriate filter, perform some operation, and merge the result
-back to the stream.
+`source1` represents the tunnel that emits a dictionary with a single
+Flowable.
+We can either extend the dictionary by create new Flowables
+from the single Flowable and append them to the dictionary.
+Or, we create
+a new Flowable from the single Flowable and merge it to the "tunnel" as
+shown in the following code.

 ``` python
 source2 = source1.pipe(